nicktanda/hack-day-action-cable/README.md

 - If it can save the message, it'll return the turbo stream that appends the new message to the list of messages
 - If it cannot save the message, it errors out
 - The turbo stream appends the message to the div with the id "messages"(`app/views/messages/create.turbo_stream.haml`)
-- The turbo stream also resets the message to be a brand new one(this gives the appearance of resetting the form)
+- The turbo stream also replaces the form partial with a new, giving the appearance of resetting the form

 Now this on its own is great, as this allows a user to send a message and it looks like it updates the sent messages(the usual turbo things).

 You'll notice however, if you have 2 sessions running side by side(one for Nick and one for Josh), the recipient of the message doesn't get updated like the sender does.
+This happens because the user receiving the update is the one sending the message, as the turbo stream is a response to the form submission.

 Fear not, there's a fix for this!